willettAMT/hw-rgbcal-skeleton/README.md

 ## UI

-* No buttons held: Change the frame rate in steps of 10 fps from 10..160.
+* No buttons held: Change the frame rate in steps of 10 frames per second from 10..160.
 * A button held: Change the blue level from off to on over 16 steps.
 * B button held: Change the green level from off to on over